ermongroup/cs228-notes/learning/structLearn/index.md

 ### Score-based approach

-The score-based approach first defines a criterion by which we could evaluate how well the Bayesian network fits the data, then search over the space of DAGs for a structure with maximal score.
+The score-based approach first defines a criterion to evaluate how well the Bayesian network fits the data, then searches over the space of DAGs for a structure with maximal score.
 In this way, the score-based approach is essentially a search problem and consists of two parts: the definition of score metric and the search algorithm.

 ### Score metrics